-- (h) Such topographical features, types of timber, and improvements as can be shown without detriment to the clarity of the plan.
+- (i) The boundaries of surveyed rights-of-way crossing the claim(s) shall be shown as fine broken lines.
+Boundary intersection dimensions and posting details, as required by section 4.06 (e), shall be shown. - (j) Such topographical features, types of timber, and improvements as can be shown without detriment to the clarity of the plan.
 Where line trees are shown, the distance along the line to the centre of the tree must be given.
-Improvements shall include buildings, fences, gas and oil wells, unsurveyed utility lines, cultivation, mine workings, etc. - (i) The designation of land on both sides of the line; i.e., the lot number and claim name, or "unsurveyed Crown land."
-In no case shall abbreviations or initials of official claim names be used. - (j) The lot number, name, date of location, and record number of the claim surveyed, and of adjoining claims. - (k) The correct designation of any lots surveyed under the Land Act which may overlap the claim surveyed. - (1) The area of each claim being surveyed.
-In perimeter surveys, the total area of the district lot comprising the perimeter shall also be shown.
-A claim, 457.20 by 457.20 metres (1 500 by 1 500 feet), closed in accordance with section 2.10, is accepted as containing 20.90 hectares (51.65) acres.
-Areas are to be shown to the nearest hundredth of a hectare. - (m) Monuments found and set, together with details of their markings and references.
+Improvements shall include buildings, fences, gas and oil wells, unsurveyed utility lines, cultivation, mine workings, etc. - (k) The designation of land on both sides of the line, i.e., any lot numbers, claim names or "unsurveyed Crown land."
+In no case shall abbreviations or initials of official claim names be used. - (1) The name, date of location, and record number of the claim surveyed, and of adjoining claims. - (m) The correct designation of any surveyed sections or lots which may overlap the claim surveyed. - (n) The area in hectares of each claim being surveyed.
+In perimeter surveys, the total area within the perimeter shall also be shown.
+A claim, 500 by 500 metres closed in accordance with section 2.08, is accepted as containing 25 hectares.

+A claim, 457.20 by 457.20 metres (1,500 by 1,500 feet), closed in accordance with section 2.08 is accepted as containing 20.90 hectares (51.65 acres).
+Areas are to be shown to four significant digits.

+- (o) Monuments found and set, together with details of their markings and references.
 Monument markings shall, where applicable, be shown in the form of a sketch of the post cap.
-Where a previously established corner is entirely obliterated, the method employed to re-establish the corner shall be clearly shown. - (n) The direction of flow of creeks and rivers crossed, their width and average depth, together with the distance along the boundary to the centre of the watercourse. - (o) The directions, whence and whither of roads and trails crossed. - (p) Offset distances from boundary or traverse-lines to improvements and topographical features.
-The distance along the boundary or traverse-line to the point of offset must be shown. - (q) A connection to nearby surveys, or, if no connection was made, the position of the parcel in relation to some prominent topographic feature.
-Should the scale of the plan be too large to show this information, it shall be shown as an inset at a suitable smaller scale. - (r) The line of red ink around the area dealt with by the plan shall be continguous to and inside the boundary-lines of the said area.
-The red outline shall be applied on the face of the linen or film.
-Dimensions and other details shall be so placed on the plan that they will not be obscured by the said red line and will show up clearly on reproductions. - (s) The boundary courses of a road in category (e) of section 5.23, between intersected courses, shall be dimensioned by copying from the registered plan, providing no gross error is apparent. - (t) The centre lines of roads in categories (a) to (d) of section 5.23 should be shown in a broken black line, with the type of road indicated alongside.
+Where a previously established corner is entirely obliterated, the method employed to re-establish the corner shall be clearly shown. - (p) The plan shall contain a legend giving details of the various monuments shown on the plan, using the standard symbols given in the Instructions Regarding Permanent Survey Monuments as far as they apply. - (q) The direction of flow of creeks and rivers crossed, their width and average depth, together with the distance along the boundary to the centre of the watercourse. - (r) The directions, whence and whither of roads and trails crossed. - (s) Offset distances from boundary or traverse-lines to improvements and topographical features.
+The distance along the boundary or traverse-line to the point of offset must be shown. - (t) A connection to nearby surveys, or, if no connection was made, the position of the parcel in relation to some prominent topographic feature.
+Should the scale of the plan be too large to show this information, it shall be shown as an inset at a suitable smaller scale. - (u) The centrelines of roads in categories (a) to (d) of section 5.24 should be shown in a broken black line, with the type of road indicated alongside.